Smushed/football-eliminator/README.md

 - User authentication verification on the backend
 - Text & email reminder capability every Thursday (before the weekly games start)
 - Rework of backend and database naming to help readability of code
+- Option for group admins to hide the players chosen before the week is over

 <strong>Goals for 1.3</strong>
 - Email invites for other users or non-users